nwenzler/ETH/Algorithmen-Wahrscheinlichkeit/noFriends/README.md

 # Is graph bipartite?

-/You decided to organise a dinner party at your home.
+You decided to organise a dinner party at your home.
 Since you are an outgoing person your friend pool is very large, but unfortunately not all of your friends are acquainted with each other.
 In order for the evening to be successful and entertaining for everybody you make the following plan.
 For each guest, you write down the list of people she is a friend with.
 You know that the friendships